Maurice Sendak: Death and tributes

 The 2012 season of Pacific Northwest Ballet's The Nutcracker, for which Sendak designed the set and costumes, was dedicated to his memory.

-On May 12, 2012, Nick Jr. hosted a two-hour Little Bear marathon in his memory.
-The writer of the series Else Holmelund Minarik died herself only two months later on July 12, 2012, at the age of 91.

 His final book, Bumble-Ardy, was published eight months before his death.
-A posthumous picture book, titled My Brother's Book, was published in February 2013.

-The film Her was dedicated in memory of him and Where the Wild Things Are co-star James Gandolfini.
-The film was directed by Spike Jonze, who also directed the 2009 feature film adaptation of Where the Wild Things Are.
+A posthumous picture book, My Brother's Book, was published in February 2013.
+(2009).
+Jonze's film Her was dedicated in memory of Sendak and Where the Wild Things Are co-star James Gandolfini.

+Richard Robinson, executive of Scholastic Corporation, said "Maurice Sendak captured childhood in brilliant stories and drawings that will live forever."
+Gregory Maguire, author of Making Mischief: A Maurice Sendak Appreciation wrote that Sendak realized "Children are full humans, compromised only by their lack of vocabulary and practice in reporting how they live.
+But they live as fully as Sendak himself lived right up to his last months and weeks and hours. ...
+[S]ome more sentimental scrap of me (that he would have scorned) hopes he is settling down to some nice bowl of chicken soup with rice with Emily Dickinson or Herman Melville.
+Though they have been impatient to meet him in person for a very long time, no doubt they’ll greet him as a fellow king.

+By now, Sendak is finding his dinner waiting for him.